teemtee/tmt/docs/guide.rst

-If you create new tests often, you might want to create a custom template in order to get quickly started with a new test skeleton taylored exactly to your needs.
+If you create new tests often, you might want to create a custom template in order to get quickly started with a new test skeleton tailored exactly to your needs.
 The same applies for plans and stories.

 Templates can be defined inside the config directory